 Rub this mixture onto your nails and leave it on for a couple of minutes.
 This will help moisturize the nails, keep them strong, flexible, and nourish them.

 By doing this every day for a month, you can certainly notice an improvement in your nails, most especially if you are fond of getting a manicure or a pedicure.

 File Your Nails

-The manner in how you file your nails to shape them can also affect the strength of your nails.
+How you file your nails to shape them can also affect the strength of your nails.

 Avoid doing it in a back and forth motion, but rather do it in one direction only.

-I know how much better nails look in gels, acrylics and stick on’s; but what you may not know is how badly they damage your nail plate.
+I know how much better nails look in gels, acrylics, and stick on’s, but what you may not know is how badly they damage your nail plate.

 I’m not saying don’t ever put them on.
 All I’m saying is don’t make a habit of it.
 Once in a while is not too bad.

 The best way to keep your nails healthy is by keeping them natural.

 Artificial nails contain chemicals and glue that could cause fungal infections on your nails.